verus-lang/verus/README.md

  * [Contributing to Verus](CONTRIBUTING.md)
  * [License](LICENSE)

-## Reporting issues, and starting discussions
+## Getting in touch, reporting issues, and starting discussions

-Thanks for contributing to Verus!
-Please report issues or start discussions here on GitHub.
+Please report issues or start discussions here on GitHub, or join us on [💬 Zulip](https://verus-lang.zulipchat.com/) for more realtime discussions and if you need help.
+Thank you for using and contributing to Verus!

 We use GitHub discussions for feature requests and more open-ended conversations about upcoming features, and we reserve GitHub issues for actionable issues (bugs) with